 And that’s it!
 Your selected screen will now be shared in Google Meet automatically.

-How to stop sharing the screen on Google Meet on PC
+Related: How to see everyone on Google Meet on PC and Phone

 Screen sharing in Meet is also possible on mobile devices although, you don’t get the option to share specific apps/windows.
 This means that your entire screen will be visible to meeting attendees.
 You might want to keep this in mind before sharing your screen using a mobile device.
 Let’s take a look at the procedure.